IBM/data-prep-kit/README.md

 Data Prep Kit is a community project to democratize and accelerate unstructured data preparation for LLM app developers.
 With the explosive growth of LLM-enabled use cases, developers are faced with the enormous challenge of preparing use case-specific unstructured data to fine-tune, instruct-tune the LLMs or to build RAG applications for LLMs.
-As the variety of use cases grows, so does the need to support:
+As the variety of use cases grow, so does the need to support:

 - New ways of transforming the data to enhance the performance of the resulting LLMs for each specific use case.
 - A large variety in the scale of data to be processed, from laptop-scale to datacenter-scale